It’s one of the first questions people ask: How long does it take to charge an electric car?

 So, how long does it take to charge an electric car?

 We now want to show you how to calculate charging times in any situation.
 The best way to start is with an actual electric car model.
-Let’s choose the Kia e-Niro.
+Let’s choose the award-winning (but hard to get hold of) Kia e-Niro.

 The e-Niro comes with a 64 kWh battery.
 We explain all about ‘kWh’ on our terminology page, but basically it means the battery holds 64 ‘units’ of electricity when fully charged.